phantomhaircuts/sampleteach/README.md

   - But what happens when we have a team of superheroes like the X-men?
   - When we have an endless cast of rotating heroes it can be cumbersome, confusing, and tedius to literally instantiate literal objects for each of these.

-* Prototype and Constructor Pattern.
+* Classes!
-  - **Prototypes** to the rescue!
+  - **Classes** to the rescue!
-  **Prototype**, a prototype is an object used as a fallback source of properties.
-Think of a prototype as a blueprint for future objects.
-The prototype is the parent of subsquent child objects.
-New objects *inherit* properties of the parent object (prototype).
+  **Classes**, Classes are "special functions”, which serve as blueprints for objects and methods.

   But Why and What for?
-* The Prototype enables us to easily define methods to all instances while saving memory.
-The methods and properties applied to the prototype are advantageous because they are only stored in the memory once.
+* A class enables us to easily define methods to all instances while saving memory.
+The methods and properties applied to the class are advantageous because they are only stored in the memory once.

-* Prototypes and constructors help us to save memory, to keep our code DRY.
+* Classes help us to save memory, to keep our code DRY.
  * It also helps with Encapsulation, enclosing all the functionalities so that methods and properties are hidden from the rest of the application.
   - Encapsulation...
 We cloak our superheroes methods and properties from allowing the super powers falling into the wrong hands.

 ## Introduction
-* Prototypes and Constructor?
+* Classes and Constructors?

 ```javascript
 //ES6...